Robert Gilmour Leckie: Mining career

 Leckie became interested in mining in the Eastern Townships of Quebec very shortly after his association with the Montreal shipbuilding enterprise.
-In the Eastern Townships he was associated with an early copper mining effort and also held an interest in nickel properties in the Township of Orford, which were acquired subsequently by Boston capitalists who organized the Orford Nickel Company.
+In the Eastern Townships he was associated with an early copper mining effort and also held an interest in nickel properties in the Township of Orford, which were subsequently acquired by Boston capitalists including Robert Means Thompson who organized the Orford Nickel Company.
 Leckie was for some time managing director of the Orford Nickel Company.

 In Nova Scotia, he was associated with several coal and gold mining enterprises and around 1880, was responsible, in association with the late William Hedley of Halifax and Senator Senecal of Springhill, in Cumberland County, with the Springhill and Parrsborough Railway Company, thus forming the Cumberland Railway and Coal Company, of which he became managing director.
 Under his direction, this undertaking from modest beginnings grew to great importance, attaining an output of 500,000 tons of coal per year.
 During Leckie's regime at Springhill, the Provincial Workmen's Association was organized in Nova Scotia.
 In 1890, Leckie became general manager of the Londonderry Iron Company, a post he held for three years.
 At this time he was also successful in consolidating several smaller coal undertakings in Cumberland County, including the Joggins Mining Company and the Milner under the title of the Canada Coal and Railway Company, which later became the Maritime Coal Power and Railway Company.
 Before his departure from Nova Scotia in 1898, Leckie acquired the Torbrook iron mines, which he worked until they were purchased by the Drummonds of Montreal.

 After leaving Torbrook, he acted in the capacity of examining engineer for Robert Means Thompson of New York and in this connection reported on nickel and other mines in New Caledonia, Norway, Sweden and Australia.
 For many years Leckie was a consulting engineer at Sudbury for the Canadian Copper Company.
 After retiring from consulting practice, he focused his activities on acquiring and partially developing promising prospects in Northern Ontario.
 This included the Leckie and Northland mines in Temagami, which had been under development by him in 1904, and the Long Lake Mine near Sudbury, which was successfully worked by the Canadian Exploration Company from 1909 to 1916.
 In 1909, Leckie was arrested in Sudbury on a charge of fraud for securing a payment under false pretences.
+On 20 July 1909, Leckie appeared before Judge Leet at a Montreal court.
+The trial resulted in Leckie's acquittal.